Getting Started

 When you want Excel to do some work for you, you open the Visual Basic Editor and you write the instructions using the VBA programming language.

-Any VBA code you record or write in the VBA Editor will become part of the workbook.
+Any VBA code you record, or write, in the VBA Editor will become part of the workbook.

 To help you access the VBA Editor quickly you should have the Developer Tab displayed permanently in Excel.